Edga380/aboutmepage/README.md

 # Portfolio
 ### Hello :wave:

 My name is Edgaras.
-I'm from Lithuania and have been based in London for almost a decade working as a chef in a fusion asian restaurant.
+I'm from Lithuania and have been living in London for almost a decade working as a chef in a fusion asian restaurant.

 I really enjoy learning coding languages and applying my new knowledge to my projects.